Voice, Swallowing & Airway Conditions We Treat

 Vocal cord dysfunction (VCD), also referred to as paradoxical vocal fold motion, occurs when the vocal cords do not open and close normally when you breathe.
 In certain circumstances, a sudden and severe VCD attack requires immediate emergency room treatment.

 Doctors at the Voice Center can perform tests to determine if the VCD is accompanied by asthma or other conditions.
-We look closely at your vocal cords and may perform a spirometry exam, which is a breathing test that shows how well you breathe and how well your lungs perform.
-VCD can be difficult to diagnose, so seeking out our care during an attack can help you get the treatment you need.
+We look closely at your vocal cords and may perform a spirometry exam to test how well you breathe and how your lungs are performing.
+VCD can be difficult to diagnose, so seeking out care during an attack can help you get the treatment you need.

 The treatment for VCD may include respiratory retraining therapy, stress management, and treatment of underlying conditions such as asthma.